Vinoth30/BizCardX-Extracting-Business-Card-Data-with-OCR/README.md

 # BizCardX-Extracting-Business-Card-Data-with-OCR
 Streamlit application that allows users to upload an image of a business card and extract relevant information from it using easyOCR.
+## Project Overview
+Streamlit application that allows users to upload an image of a business card and extract relevant information from it using easyOCR.
+The extracted information include the company name, card holder name, designation, mobile number, email address, website URL, area, city, state, and pin code.
+The extracted information then be displayed in the application's graphical user interface (GUI).

+In addition, the application allow users to save the extracted information into a database along with the uploaded business card image.
+The database can be able to store multiple entries, each with its own business card image and extracted information.